Hrishikesh-mandal/Invoice-management-system/README.md

 - **API architecture** — auth, role enforcement, listing/filtering/sorting correctness
 - **Form handling** — Create Invoice validation (client and server)
 - **Table performance** — response time and pagination correctness at 250+ row scale

-## Known Limitations

-- "Download Invoice" uses the browser's print dialog (can save as PDF manually) rather than generating a formatted PDF server-side.
-- No frontend test suite — backend is covered by Jest/Supertest; the React app has no Vitest/RTL tests.